drupalprojects/mutual_credit/README.txt

 The date field is available (as a token only) to allow transactions to be backdated.
 The form has an optional confirmation page, the format of which can also be determined.

-3. Actions and rules.
-Three actions are provided by the core module,
-- to send an email when a transaction enters 'completed' state
-- to supplement a transaction cluster with another transaction - useful for taxation.
-- to create a transaction based on the passed $entity->uid

-Plus there are triggers for all transaction workflow operations.
-Rules attempts to re-deply the them, but I got stuck describing the worth field to entity_token.
-So for now, rules integration only works for events and conditions not involving field 'worth', but not transaction actions.

 4. Internal API

 The transaction entity has 3 forms